 The illegal market of tobacco products does not consist a threat only for tobacco companies but also governments that miss out on revenues, legitimate retailers lose income and consumers get unregulated products for the benefit of smugglers and organized crime.

-Illicit trade of tobacco products has dramatically increased in Greece during the past years, and it is likely to increase more if the necessary measures are not taken.
-Within the last 5 years, illicit trade in our country has experienced a dramatic increase from 5% in extremely high levels today (cigarettes and loose tobacco).
+Illicit trade of tobacco products has dramatically increased in Greece and it is likely to increase more if the necessary measures are not taken.
+Within the last years, illicit trade in our country has experienced a dramatic increase in extremely high levels today (cigarettes and loose tobacco).
 Recent studies show that more than 2 out of 10 cigarettes consumed in Greece are illicit.

 We fully support regulators, governments and international organizations such as the World Customs Organization, the World Trade Organization, World Health Organization and European Union in seeking to eliminate all forms of illicit tobacco trade.
 We would like to see all our markets free of it.

 We see it as vitally important that governments establish workable tax regimes and economic policies that do not create conditions that encourage illicit trade, with strong border controls and effective laws to fight the black market.